 If you or your product liability lawyer from Koonz McKenney Johnson & DePaolis LLP can prove the product that injured you contained one of these defects, and that the product is responsible for the injuries you are claiming, you will not need to establish negligence.
 It will be enough to demonstrate the existence of the defect and the cause of injury.
 Our attorneys can review your individual case to let you know if we believe the doctrine of strict liability will apply.

-The Different Types of Defective Products
+The Different Types of Defective Products in Northern Virginia

 In more than 40 years representing injured clients throughout the region, our product liability lawyers have helped people deal with claims involving all types of defective and dangerous items.
 We understand how these cases work and how to protect consumers’ rights against all types of manufacturing companies in Virginia.
-We have the experience to help you go up against a manufacturer and/or distributor for any type of defective product.
+We have the experience to help you go up against a manufacturer and/or distributor for any type of Northern Virginia defective products.

 - Appliances and furniture